 Yep, backpackers need a backpack!
 Which backpack you buy will depend on exactly what kind of activities your backpacker will be doing.
 Are they into multi-day hikes where they’ll need to carry all of their gear?
 Or are they travelling long term with a backpack instead of a suitcase?

 My favourite backpack brand is Osprey.
 I have one of their 40-litre Fairview backpacks which I’ve used for hand luggage only trips to Europe, and I bought a bigger backpack in preparation for my 3 week trip to Morocco (which was sadly cancelled so I haven’t actually used it yet!).
-Their backpacks always get great reviews and there is a wide selection to choose from so you can find the perfect fit.
+Their backpacks always get great reviews and there is a wide selection to choose from so you can find the perfect fit for your backpacker.
 Check out the full selection here.

 Waterproof Jacket